Openscapes/2021-noaa-nmfs/github-clinic/julie.md

 ## We can make headers.

-We can make lists that are automatically numbered – *note that lists need a carriage return before list items!*
+We can make lists that are automagically numbered – *note that lists need a carriage return before list items!*

 1. bananas
 1. tamales